ucdavis/software-catalog/README.md

 This project uses PostgreSQL as the database.
 The Prisma ORM is used for database interactions. tRPC is used for type-safe API calls.

+### Client Queries

+See `/client` for examples of just doing regular client-side queries w/ react-query.

+### Prefetching

+See `/prefetch` for examples of prefetching data on the server and then using it in a client component.

+### Adding new API routes (aka controllers)

+Routes are in `src/server/api/routes/`.
+You can create new files here to define your API endpoints.

+Each route is given the db and user session as context.

+### Route protection

+Inside `src/server/trpc/trpc.ts` we've created `publicProcedure` and `protectedProcedure` to help with route protection.
+You can create your own procedures as needed, ex: `adminProcedure` or `editorProcedure`.
+Routes are created as a specific type of procedure and will thus run whatever checks you have defined for that procedure.

+Alternately (or additionally), if you include the user roles in the auth session you can just check the session in your route handler.

 ==============================

 Below is the standard Next.js README content, which is included in the project.